 Brining bags are a great thing to have around if you are brining and don’t have a great, food-grade vessel to use!

-Using just a little bit of the total water needed, combine everything in a saucepan and let the salt dissolve.
+Using just a little bit of the total water needed, combine everything in a saucepan and until the salt dissolves.

-Then make sure the water cools down before adding the saucepan ingredients + the rest of the water into a large container with your turkey.
-Brine for 12-48 hours.
-Pat dry and then cook as usual!
+Then make sure the water cools down before adding the saucepan ingredients + the rest of the water into a large container with your fresh turkey.

 Made this recipe and loved it?!
 We would love it if you would take a minute and leave a star rating and review – it is also helpful if you made any substitutions or changes to the recipe to share that as well.
 THANK YOU!